Tropical flora

 Aubusson tapestry woven in the Four workshop.

-With its selvedge, no. EA.
+With its ribbon, No. EA.

 Circa 1975.

-Edmond Dubrunfaut can perhaps be considered the great reviver of Belgian tapestry in the 20th century.
-He founded a weaving workshop in Tournai in 1942, then created the Tournai Tapestry Restoration Center He supplied numerous cartoons to various Belgian workshops (Chaudoir, de Wit, etc.), notably for decorating Belgian embassies around the world.
-Furthermore, from 1947 to 1978, Dubrunfaut taught monumental art at the Academy of Fine Arts in Mons , and then, in 1979, participated in the creation of the Tournai Tapestry, Textile Arts, and Mural Arts Foundation , a true repository of tapestry in Wallonia.
-His figurative style, often using strong color contrasts, is very much inspired by animals and nature (like Perrot for example, the artist has a strong affinity for ornithology).
+Edmond Dubrunfaut can be considered as the great renovator of Belgian tapestry in the 20th century.
+He founded a weaving workshop in Tournai in 1942, then created the Tournai Tapestry Renovation Centre . in 1947.
+He provided numerous cartoons for various Belgian workshops (Chaudoir, de Wit,…) intended to adorn Belgian embassies around the World.
+Moreover, Dubrunfaut, from 1947 to 1978, taught monumental art at the Mons Academy of Fine Arts, then, in 1979, participated in the creation of the Tournai Foundation for Tapestry, Textile Arts and Mural Arts, a veritable conservatory of tapestry in Wallonia.
+His style, figurative, often using strong color contrasts, is highly inspired by animals and nature (like Perrot, for example, the artist has a strong tropism for ornithology).